 This didn’t correlate with load on our system, but it might correlate with load on AWS’s SQS infrastructure across all users of the AWS platform in that region.

-12345 has just been accepted”, you can’t always assume that other services are in that same state right then.
+123456 in that same “accepted” state right then.
 They might not have got there yet, or they might have moved on to another state.
-And the order in which it’s designed to happen is not always the order in which it does happen.
+And the sequence in which it’s designed to happen is not always the sequence in which it does happen.

 The design fix was that the

 OrderAccepted message was revised to contain not just an order id, but to be a “fat message” containing a JSON representation of the order, so no further data needed to be queried.
 The call to the order API was eliminated, and the problem went away.

 The consequences were that, in general, calling back for details about the message just received started to be rightly regarded as bad idea.

-OrderPartnerWorker was mission critical, then so was the order API because the order details query coupled them:
+OrderPartnerWorker was mission critical, therefor so was the order API because the order details query coupled them:

 And when things don’t go well, as in this bug, then the